 If you would like to sleep in your tent before and after the hike, there is also a camping ground called Iisakki Village Camping.
 It’s a little bit outside of the town center so you would need a car to get there.

-Wherever you decide to stay, all of these are good options, and the best thing is that they all offer sauna too.
-There is no better way to end the hike than experiencing traditional Finnish sauna!
+Wherever you decide to stay, all of these options have one thing in common: they offer a sauna.
+And there’s truly no better way to end your hike than with a traditional Finnish sauna!

 How to Get to the Starting Point in Hautajärvi